OdatNurd/OverrideAudit/docs/content/config/settings.md

 If you use the `Sublimerge Pro` or `Sublimerge 3` package in Sublime Text, you can set `external_diff` to the string `"sublimerge"` to open the external diff using that package.
+If either package is not detected, setting this setting to `"sublimerge"` will have no effect.

 !!!
-NOTE
+NOTE "Packages no longer available"

     These packages no longer exist as they were redacted by their author; as a result, this particular setting is only available to anyone that had already